 Researchers felt that the better approach was the trans-thoracic approach.

-If you or a loved one has suffered a thoracic disc injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 to set up a FREE consultation.
+I'm Ed Smith, a Sacramento Personal Injury Lawyer.
+If you or a loved one has suffered a thoracic disc injury as a result of someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, call us at 916.921.6400 or 800.404.5400 for free, friendly advice.

 Editor’s Note: This page has been updated for accuracy and relevancy [cha 2.14.20]